SILVER BULLION PTE LTD

 Tier 5 - 10000 to ++

 The accumulated metals discount applies across all product types across all your transactions.
 This is true regardless of order type.
-Whether you choose to store with us or choose to bring back the metals home, you earn points and will possibly enjoy discounts.
+Whether you choose to store with us or choose to bring the metals back home, you earn points and will possibly enjoy discounts.

 Yes.
 Your points do not expire, we offer discount as long as you keep using the same account to submit orders.

 The orders must have a process status of "Waiting for Payment'", "Payment Received" or "Completed".